Consumers' Brand Expectations Around Race and Representation

-Following last year’s narrowing focus on race and representation, quantilope surveyed n=630 US consumers to understand expectations with regard to brands’ address of diversity and inclusion in 2021.
+In light of the narrowing focus on race and representation, quantilope surveyed n=630 US consumers in both 2020 and 2021 to understand expectations with regard to brands’ messaging around diversity and inclusion.

-This study found that significantly more consumers find the topic of diversity and inclusion to be important (60%) than those who do not.
-This high importance is driven by several key groups: parents with kids 2-12 (78%), African-Americans (80%), and younger generations (76% of Gen Z and 72% of millennials consider this an important topic compared to just 46% of boomers).
+The first wave of the study found that significantly more consumers consider the topic of diversity and inclusion to be important (60%) than those who do not.
+This high importance was driven by several key groups: parents with kids 2-12 (78%), African-Americans (80%), and younger generations (76% of Gen Z and 72% of millennials consider this an important topic compared to just 46% of boomers).

-When considering which sources do the best job at representing a diverse audience, it’s streaming services, broadcast media, and social media that rise to the top in the MaxDiff analysis on best/worst sources for representation.
-Social media is ranked considerably higher among Gen Z than any other generation while the same is true for boomers and broadcast media.
-Notably, streaming services (such as Netflix and Hulu) are the only source for which all generations agree are equally representative of a diverse audience.
+When considering which sources do the best job at representing a diverse audience, streaming services, broadcast media, and social media rose to the top in the first wave's MaxDiff analysis on best/worst sources for representation.
+Social media ranked considerably higher among Gen Z than any other generation while the same was true for boomers and broadcast media.
+Notably, streaming services (such as Netflix and Hulu) were the only source for which all generations agree are equally representative of a diverse audience.

 Below is an example showing how to leverage quantilope's platform to quickly cut MaxDiff results by specific audiences:

-Diving deeper into streaming service perceptions, Netflix differentiates itself from competitors as not only the most frequently watched service (83%), but also for having the greatest variety of shows (46%) over other streaming services such as Amazon Prime, Hulu, and Disney+.
-The frequency of watching diverse content varies considerably among ethnicities and generations.
-Eighty-percent of African-American individuals watch diverse content regularly compared to Caucasian/White (65%), Hispanic/Latinx (65%), or Asian/Pacific Islander (47%) individuals.
-And, 80% of Gen Z would be interested in curated diverse content on streaming services compared to just 55% of Gen X and 36% of boomers.
+Diving deeper into streaming service perceptions from Wave 1, Netflix differentiated itself from competitors as not only the most frequently watched service (83%), but also for having the greatest variety of diverse shows (46%) over other streaming services such as Amazon Prime, Hulu, and Disney+.
+From a generational lens, 80% of Gen Z in 2021 said they would be interested in curated diverse content on streaming services compared to just 55% of Gen X and 36% of boomers.

-For a deeper dive into these race/representation insights, check out the interactive dashboard below:
+For a deeper dive into this study's race/representation data and for a closer comparison of year-over-year insight trends, access the interactive dashboard below: